-Our present research focus is multiscale modeling of biomolecules and molecular complexes.
+Our research focus is multiscale modeling of biomolecules and molecular complexes.
 Experimental characterization of biological systems is often hindered by the limited ability to cover a wide range of time and length scales, associated with many biological processes.
-Multiscale molding, which innovatively combines atomic and coarse-grained simulations, provides a unique opportunity to bridge the gaps of time and length scales between experimental observation and underlying molecular systems.
-We apply the multiscale modeling approach to study structure, dynamics, and function of large biomolecules, formation of molecular complexes, and also interaction between nanomaterials and biological systems.
+Multiscale modeling, which innovatively combines atomistic and coarse-grained simulations, provides a unique opportunity to bridge the gaps of time and length scales between experimental observation and underlying molecular systems.
+We apply the multiscale modeling approach to study structure, dynamics, and function of large biomolecules, formation of molecular complexes, and also interactions between nanomaterials and biological systems.

 We are always interested in enthusiastic colleagues to join our lab.